datanav/docs/configuration.rst

 The InfluxDB sink is able to write entities representing measurement values over time to the InfluxDB time series database https://influxdata.com/.
 A typical source for the entities written to it is the metrics data source, but any properly constructed entity can be written to it.
+You will have to configure and provide a :ref:`InfluxDB system <influxdb_system>` id in the ``system`` property.

 The expected form of an entity to be written to the sink is:

 ::